Honey Lime Tilapia with a crispy exterior and the most amazing honey lime flavor. Easy to make and a favorite for kids.

 The best recipe for tilapia with a crispy coating and tons of honey lime flavor.
-This easy tilapia recipe is ready in less than 15 minutes, including prep, and will please even the pickiest eater.
-Serve it with some Pineapple Colelsaw or Mango Salsa for a tropical meal that everyone will love.
+This easy Honey Lime Tilapia recipe is ready in less than 15 minutes, including prep, and will please even the pickiest eater.

 I tend to think of tilapia as an "gateway fish."
 By that, I mean, I have noticed that many people who swear they hate all things fish end up trying tilapia and liking it.
 And then that kind of makes them think they'd like other fish, too.
 The next thing you know, they're visiting actual seafood specialty markets looking for that perfect cut of swordfish.
 Don't tell me I didn't warn you.